Skip to content

 Yes.
 Many Texas lenders finance barndominiums through construction-to-permanent loans, though the appraisal can be trickier than for a stick-built home because of fewer comparable sales.
 Our financing guide covers how buyers handle that.

-No. We are a free matching service, not a builder.
-We connect you with an independent, licensed local builder who designs and constructs the project and gives you the quote.
+An independent local builder who designs and constructs the project and gives you the quote.